palaseus/Adrenochain/README.md

 **GoChain**: Advancing blockchain technology through rigorous research, comprehensive testing, performance analysis, security research, academic exploration, and DeFi protocol development. 🚀🔬🧪⚡🔒🏦

-*Current Status: 100% test success rate (700+ tests) with comprehensive development infrastructure, complete DeFi foundation layer, and advanced cryptographic features.
+*Current Status: 100% test success rate (933+ tests) with comprehensive development infrastructure, complete DeFi foundation layer, advanced cryptographic features, and significantly improved test coverage.
 Ready for blockchain research, development, and DeFi experimentation.*

 **⚠️ Disclaimer**: This platform is designed for research, development, and educational purposes.
 It includes advanced features and comprehensive testing but is not production-ready.
 Use in production environments requires additional security audits, performance optimization, and production hardening.